triobant/learn-cicd-starter/README.md

 ![code coverage badge](https://github.com/triobant/learn-cicd-starter/actions/workflows/ci.yml/badge.svg)

+# This repo is just for testing and leraning cicd

 # Fork of learn-cicd-starter (Notely) Test 0

 This repo contains the starter code for the "Notely" application for the "Learn CICD" course on [Boot.dev](https://boot.dev).